Coaching Behind a Mask

 - About the Author

-The ongoing pandemic has created some unique challenges for strength and conditioning (S&C) coaches to deliver their usual on-site training sessions.
+The pandemic created some unique challenges for strength and conditioning (S&C) coaches to deliver their usual on-site training sessions.
 One of the hurdles that immediately stands out is the wearing of a face mask to coach indoors.
 Though cumbersome for a variety of reasons to be highlighted later in this article, it is highly recommended that all S&C coaches adhere to this health advisory.

 The aims of this article were to share lessons learned in cueing, coaching and programming considerations while wearing a face mask.